-Mitchell’s acclaimed discography for which she has been nominated for Grammy and BBC Music Awards, includes ‘In Sunlight: Pieces for Madeleine Mitchell’ by MacMillan, Nyman and other well known UK composers: “the magnificent Mitchell…dedicated penetrating musicianship” (5 stars BBC Music Magazine); ‘FiddleSticks’ – Lou Harrison Violin Concerto with Percussion Orchestra and new companion pieces (which she performed in Symphony Hall International Series); ‘Violin Songs’ – Classic FM’s CD of the week, ‘British Treasures’ – early 20 th century romantic violin sonatas, two albums for Naxos of music by Alwyn and Howard Blake (composer of The Snowman), Hummel violin sonatas, Bridge chamber music and the widely recommended Messiaen Quartet for the End of Time with Joanna MacGregor.
-Her Linn recording of MacMillan Motet with solo violin was BBC Music’s CD of the Month, 2014.
+Mitchell’s acclaimed discography for which she has been nominated for Grammy and BBC Music Awards, includes In Sunlight: Pieces for Madeleine Mitchell by MacMillan, Nyman and other well known UK composers, FiddleSticks (Lou Harrison’s Concerto for Violin with Percussion Orchestra and new companion pieces, the popular Violin Songs (Classic FM’s featured CD), British Treasures (early 20th-century romantic violin sonatas), albums for Naxos of music by Alwyn and by Howard Blake (the latter with the composer as pianist), Hummel violin sonatas, Bridge chamber music and the widely recommended Messiaen Quartet for the End of Time with Joanna MacGregor.
+Madeleine’s Linn recording of James MacMillan’s motet Domine non secundum peccata nostra with solo violin and choir was BBC Music Magazine’s CD of the Month.

 A highly creative personality, Madeleine Mitchell devised the Red Violin festival under Lord Menuhin’s patronage, the first international eclectic celebration of the fiddle across the arts, held throughout Cardiff, for which she was shortlisted for European Women of Achievement and Creative Britain Awards.
 She is also Director of the London Chamber Ensemble.